web3ekko/ekko-ce/pipeline/README.md

 # Ekko Pipeline

 A high-performance data pipeline for processing Avalanche blockchain data.
-The pipeline connects to Avalanche nodes via WebSocket, processes blocks and transactions, and forwards the data to Apache Pulsar.
+The pipeline connects to Avalanche nodes via WebSocket, processes blocks and transactions, and forwards the data to NATS JetStream.

 ## Features